nhpc/generator-mean-seed/main/templates/docs/setup-running.md

 cp app/config-[your environment].json app/config-[your environment].test.json
 # Update your new, copied test config for the test environment - specifically, change 'db.database' and 'session.store.db' to a different testing database, such as 'test_temp'.
 Also, optionally, change the `server.port` so that way both the test server and the non-test server can run at the same time.
 ```
-	2. FYI, the config.json file is used in the following files:
-		1. Gruntfile.js
-		2. run.js
-		3. app/test/apiTestHelpers.js

 ### Running